 Schlachtverlauf

-Weniger als eine Woche nach der Einnahme von Gibraltars erhielt Admiral George Rooke Nachricht, dass eine französische Flotte unter dem Befehl von Louis-Alexandre de Bourbon und Victor-Marie d’Estrées sich Gibraltar näherte.
+Weniger als eine Woche nach der Einnahme von Gibraltar erhielt Admiral George Rooke Nachricht, dass eine französische Flotte unter dem Befehl von Louis-Alexandre de Bourbon und Victor-Marie d’Estrées sich Gibraltar näherte.
 Rooke ließ die Hälfte seiner Royal Marines zur Sicherung dort zurück und suchte mit seiner vereinigten Niederländisch-Englischen Flotte den Kampf mit dem Gegner.
 Rooke gewann die Luvseite und ging mit seiner Flotte auf Parallelkurs zum Feind.
 Es folgte ein Artillerieduell ohne taktische Manöver.
 Die Schlacht brachte keine Entscheidung.
 Es gingen keine Schiffe verloren; die Schäden und Verlustzahlen waren jedoch hoch.
 Auf beiden Seiten gab es zwischen 2.000 und 3.000 Tote.[1]

 George Byngs Geschwader musste aus der Linie ausscheren, da es bei der Bombardierung Gibraltars viel Munition verschossen hatte.